 The purposes are often obvious.
 For example, maybe you want to understand the lyrics of a foreign song that you recently discovered.
 Or perhaps you desire to add the fact that you’re bilingual to your good old CV.

-Usually, when people make up their minds about getting into a new language, they already know what language they will choose.
+Usually, when people decide to learn a new language, they already know what language they will choose.

-However, quite a few people have the right motivation but can’t set their hearts on a particular language.
+However, many people have the right motivation but can’t set their hearts on a particular language.
 If you’re one of those, I know something that might pique your interest.
 It’s called “Korean.”

 TABLE OF CONTENTS